muscak/Master-Machine-Learning-Algorithms/Linear-Algorithms/Linear-Regression/README.md

 $$\beta_0 = mean(y) − \beta_1 × mean(x)$$

-Then it's predicted using the line equation mentioed above.
+Then it predicts using the line equation mentioed above.

 ## Ordinary Least Squares